Reflections from the Ledge: A Journey of Hope

 She had smiled back.

-Her parents had called for her, panic in their voices.
-By the time they turned around, he was gone.
+Her parents called for her, urgency in their voices.
+When they turned around, he was gone.

 But he remembered her.
 Like a flicker of light in a long tunnel of shadow.

 There were others, too.
-Small kindnesses.
+Small acts of kindness.
 A camper who left food out without knowing.
-A hiker who found one of his handwoven totems nestled between roots and whispered, "Thank you," as if it had been left for him.
-It had.
+A hiker who found one of his handwoven totems nestled between roots.
+The hiker whispered, "Thank you," as if it had been left just for him.
+It had been.

 A man once fell from a ridge during a storm.
-He had carried him miles through the night and left him near a ranger station, unconscious but alive.
-He never stayed long enough to be seen, but in the weeks after, the man returned to the trail again and again, calling out into the forest.
-Not with threats.
-With gratitude.
+He carried him miles through the night and left him near a ranger station, unconscious but alive.
+He never stayed long enough to be seen.
+Yet, in the weeks after, the man returned to the trail again and again, calling into the forest.
+Not with threats, but with gratitude.

 That, too, he remembered.